Nations have their own heart. Their citizens are attached to their nationality, their traditions, and their culture.

 This blog post is an excerpt from chapter 3.11 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Nations Are Identified by Their Own Patriotic Ethnic Culture
+Please use the Social Network links just below to share this information from The Explanation, Nations Are Identified by Their Own Patriotic Ethnic Culture